jbmokuz/pocket-monster-of-the-week/Playbooks/water.md

 Razor Claw: When you crit you also take -1 harm.

-Safety Goggles: Grants the holder immunity to powder and spore moves and to damage from hail and sandstorm.
+Safety Goggles: Grants the holder immunity to powder and spore moves and immunity to damage from hail and sandstorm.

 Poke Doll: Consume item to escape instantly.